7.1. The TimeSeries type#

 7.1.1.
 Time and data#

-A TimeSeries in its simplest form contains a time attribute and at least one data series.
+A TimeSeries in its simplest form contains a time attribute and some data.
 For example:

 import kineticstoolkit.lab as ktk